-I’m really enjoying getting back into crocheting at the moment, I often struggle to find the time with a full time job and blogging on the side.
-But this month I took advantage of heading away to Portugal for a family holiday to catch up on some crochet.
+I’m really enjoying getting back into crocheting at the moment.
+I often struggle to find the time with a full time job and blogging on the side.
+But this month I took advantage of heading away to Portugal for a family holiday to make this on trend crocheted raffia beach bag.

-If you don’t know, Wool and the Gang are an amazing London company selling knitted, crocheted and macrame kits, yarns and handmade items.
-They make creating cool, and all their kits and yarns are unique and interesting, which is why I love them, you might have seen I have blogged about attending a Wool and the Gang workshop before, if not read it here.
+If you didn’t know already, Wool and the Gang are an amazing London company selling knitted, crocheted and macrame kits, yarns and handmade items.
+They make creating cool, and all their kits and yarns are unique and interesting, which is why I love them.
+You might have seen I have blogged about attending a Wool and the Gang workshop before, if not read it here.

 Wool and the Gang have recently launched a new collection of yarn, Ra-Ra-Raffia, just in time for summer, and I couldn’t wait to try it out.
 This yarn caught my eye as it is made from 100% wood fibres with a light crepe texture, and I had never used anything like this yarn before.
 All the colours are beautifully natural, not to mention it’s bio degradable and vegan!
 There are plenty of kits to try out using the yarn, I chose the oversized Bad Romance bag as I thought it would be the perfect beach bag on holiday.

-Keep reading to see how I got on making the bag and check out my photos of the finished product…
+Keep reading to see how I got on making my crocheted raffia beach bag and see the finished product…

 What the kit includes: